Advisory council discusses challenging decision-making process with back to school roadmap

 "If we see a sustained spike," Whitmer explained.
 "That's precisely what would take us back to a phase three."

 The governor also wants parents to read the roadmap and to provide feedback to their local school board.
-You can find the roadmap here.
+You can find the roadmap